misiungs/ParamMutator/README.md

 # Param Mutator

-Param Mutator is a Burp Suite extension that applies configurable mutations to HTTP request parameters before they are sent, with flexible path-based scoping, encoding/decoding chains, and integrated logging.
+Param Mutator is a Burp Suite extension that applies configurable mutations to HTTP request parameters before they are sent.
+It supports flexible path-based scoping, encoding/decoding chains, and integrated logging.

 ## Overview